Barcelona news: Ter Stegen ruled out of Copa del Rey final | Goal.com

 Barcelona goalkeeper Ter Stegen ruled out of Copa del Rey final

-Barcelona goalkeeper Marc-Ander ter Stegen has been ruled out of the Copa del Rey final due to a knee problem.
+Barcelona goalkeeper Marc-Andre ter Stegen has been ruled out of the Copa del Rey final due to a knee problem.

 The Germany international missed the final three La Liga games of the season while undergoing treatment for an issue in his right knee.